Shelling of Mainila

-The Shelling of Mainila (Mainilan laukaukset, Skotten i Mainila), or the Mainila incident (Майнильский инцидент), was a military incident on 26 November 1939 in which the Soviet Union's Red Army shelled the Soviet village of Mainila (Майнило) near Beloostrov.
+The Shelling of Mainila (Mainilan laukaukset, Skotten i Mainila), or the Mainila incident (Майнильский инцидент), was a military incident on 26 November 1939 in which the Soviet Union's Red Army shelled the Soviet border village of Mainila (Майнило) near Beloostrov.
 The Soviet Union declared that the fire originated from Finland across the nearby border and claimed to have had losses in personnel.
 Through that false flag operation, the Soviet Union gained a great propaganda boost and a casus belli for launching the Winter War four days later.

 Historians have now concluded that the shelling of Mainila was a fabrication carried out by the Soviet NKVD state security agency.

 Background

 The Soviet Union had signed international and mutual nonaggression treaties with Finland: the Treaty of Tartu of 1920, the Non-aggression Pact between Finland and the Soviet Union signed in 1932 and again in 1934, and further the Charter of the League of Nations.
 The Soviet government attempted to adhere to a tradition of legalism, and a casus belli was required for war.
 Earlier in the same year, Nazi Germany had staged the similar Gleiwitz incident to generate an excuse to withdraw from its nonaggression pact with Poland.
 Also the Soviet war games held in March 1938 and 1939 had been based on a scenario where border incidents taking place at the village of Mainila would have sparked the war.